1KevinFigueroa/qdrant4cyber/ingest3rs/Milvus/README.md

 </p>
 </p>

-<h2 style="text-align: center;">PROJECT CONTEXT-CLUES - with Pinecone</h2>
+<h2 style="text-align: center;">PROJECT CONTEXT-CLUES - with Milvus</h2>

 Setup Instructions
-Pinecone Docker Installation
+Milvus Docker Installation
-The following is instructions on how to install Pinecone in a local docker container setup to utilize the ingest3rs
+The following is instructions on how to install Milvus in a local docker container setup to utilize the ingest3rs

 Requirements
 - ✅ 🧠